Skip to content

 • COCO: Common Objects in Context (COCO) is a large-scale object detection, segmentation, and captioning dataset with 80 object categories.

-• LVIS: LVIS is a large-scale object detection, segmentation, and captioning dataset with 1203 object categories.
+• LVIS: A large-scale object detection, segmentation, and captioning dataset with 1203 object categories.

-• Objects365: A large-scale object detection dataset with 365 object categories and 600k images, aimed at advancing object detection research.
+• Objects365: A high-quality, large-scale dataset for object detection with 365 object categories and over 600K annotated images.

 • OpenImagesV7: A comprehensive dataset by Google with 1.7M train images and 42k validation images.